cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 What happens for `r` less than about -1?
 Can you explain why? (hint: look at the values in the datacard)

-# Significance Testing
+## Significance Testing

 For significance testing, we want to test the compatibility of our model with the background-only hypothesis $\mu = 0$.
 However, when performing significance testing we are typically only interested in rejecting the null hypothesis if the confidence level is very high (e.g. $5\sigma$).
-Furthermore, we typically use a modified test-statistic $q_0$ which is equal to 0 whenever the best-fit signal strength is less than 0, to avoid rejecting the null hypothesis due to a deficit.
+Furthermore, we typically use a modified test-statistic $q_0$ which is equal to 0 whenever the best-fit signal strength is less than 0, to avoid rejecting the null hypothesis due to a deficit of events.

 A typical significance test can be run with combine using the `Significance` method: